 When you meet us, we want you to be at your best.
 So, we’ve put together a few hints and tips to help you feel ready.

 Scan over the job advert again.
 Make sure you understand exactly what we’re looking for.
-Then, think back on your career, on key experiences and projects.
+Then, think back on your career, key experiences and projects.
 How have you approached them?
 How did you collaborate with the people around you?
 Make a mental note of these key achievements and any other examples that demonstrate what you can bring to our team.

 And remember, this is a two-way process.
 So, feel free to prepare some questions of your own.
 They’ll help you get a feel for the role and whether it’ll be a good fit for you.